TiwariShivam201/video-call-chats-api/README.md

   <li>Chats with your co-host</li>
 </ul>

-Required : agora account for the video call,golang ,firebase
+Required : agora account for the video call,golang

 <h4>Frontend<a href="https://github.com/TiwariShivam201/video-call-chats-UI"> App</a></h4>
 <hr>